uldisgabers/HOUSE-BLOG-APP/README.md

-# Blog homework
+# House Blog Page
-MD-18 Homework.
 Made using NextJS and MySQL database on a local Docker container.

 ## Prerequisites